soft-matter/trackpy/README.md

   * [Load frames from a video file, a multi-frame TIFF, or a folder of images.](http://nbviewer.ipython.org/github/soft-matter/trackpy/blob/master/examples/loading-video-frames.ipynb)
   * [Save data in a variety of formats; handle large or concurrent jobs; access partial data sets while they are processed.](http://nbviewer.ipython.org/github/soft-matter/trackpy/blob/master/examples/tools-for-large-or-concurrent-jobs.ipynb)

+There are many similar projects.
+(See table below.)
+Our implementation is distinguished by succinct and flexible usage, a thorough testing framework ensuring code stability and accuracy, and complete documentation.

+Several researchers have merged their independent efforts into this code.
+We would like to see others others in the community adopt it and potentially contribute code to it.

 Features
 --------